cityofaustin/hack-austin/README.md

 # Hack Austin
-Data enthusiasts, developers, and engineers will unite to tackle strategic initiatives for the City of Austin.
+Data enthusiasts, designers, civic leadears, developers, and engineers will unite to tackle strategic initiatives for the City of Austin.

 ## Topics
 ### Health